codefarmdev/sharify/README.md

 Sharify comes with an admin panel where you can customize any settings you want.
 You can display and hide any sharing button you want.
 You can also disable caching and change the cache period.
 I'll be adding more options to the admin panel soon as well!

-### Weekly Updates ###

-I update the plugin weekly to add new feature and fix bugs.
-You'll never face any problem with the plugin as we try to fix and release an update for every important bugs as soon as possible!

 If you've any problems with the plugin or would like to feedback, please <a href="http://twitter.com/mehedih_" target="_self" title="Feedback is really appreciated! ">let me know at Twitter: @mehedih</a>.
 Also, if you like and use the plugin, <a href="https://wordpress.org/support/view/plugin-reviews/sharify" target="_self" title="Please leave a review! :)">a review is really appreciated as well! </a>

 ### Thanks for using the plugin! ###

 ## Installation ##